shamvoke/shamvoke/src/_posts/2026-09-18-top-5-browser-extensions-i-would-actually-recommend.md

 You can `import` and `export` cookies, `inspect` them, and even `edit` them.

-*Here's an example reason to clear cookies.*

-You sign up for a website, hand over your email and a few details, then five minutes later realise the site is absolute trash.

-Don't just close the tab and move on.

-*Clear cookies, then move on.* One click away.

 I use it mostly to import and export cookies. 🫶

 ![A screenshot of Cookie-editor](https://res.cloudinary.com/deudsgjbm/image/upload/v1789744350/Cookie-editor_qocaz7.webp "Cookie-editor screenshot")